KennyC3200/MyCraft/README.md

-# README
+# MyCraft
-A Java implementation of Minecraft.
+A Minecraft clone made for fun in Java using OpenGL.

 Controls
 -----